nimzoking/bookstore/readme.md

 Chapter 8 - complete
 Chapter 9 - complete - need to sign up for e-mail, and configure to use e-mail back end.
+Chapter 10 - complete - uuid option is useful to know Chapter 11 - complete - need to explore more use of Bootstrap content to jazz up the look & feel